codio-content/Coding_with_Python-2D_Lists/.guides/content/Challenges-9b69.md

-Here come a couple of challenges to reinforce what we've just learned.
+On the next few pages are some challenges so you can try out what you've just learned.